 Each time you throw something as garbage, think of where it will finally end up.
 Whether it is a plastic glass, your broken cell phone or the used up battery cells from your portable CD/MP3 player, they all contribute in some way to environmental pollution and are also hazardous to life.
-Not only are they biodegradable, but also disposing of them has their own risks as they release harmful toxins into the air and surrounding soil and ground water.
+Not only are they not biodegradable, but also disposing of them has their own risks as they release harmful toxins into the air and surrounding soil and ground water.

 This website provides a good glossary of technical terms used in this field.
 It explains in simple terms how waste accumulation affects the environment as hazardous substances, increases toxicity and ways in which the waste recirculates in the air and water, causing serious harm to humans and other life.